David Reich (geneticist): Academic career

 He joined Harvard Medical School in 2003.
-Reich is currently a geneticist and professor in the department of genetics at Harvard Medical School, and an associate of the Broad Institute, whose research studies compare the modern human genome with those of chimpanzees, Neanderthals, and Denisovans.

-Reich's genetics research focuses primarily on finding complex genetic patterns that cause susceptibility to common diseases among large populations, rather than looking for specific genetic markers associated with relatively rare illnesses.
+In 2013, his lab finished construction on the first facility dedicated to the sequencing and analysis of ancient human genetics.
+His research includes a focus on medical genetics, population admixture among modern humans and its archaic sister species, and the demographic history of Europe and Eurasia.
+In 2026, Reich and colleagues published a paper which in part included evidence from over 10,000 newly sequenced ancient genomes, increasing the amount of ancient genomes avaiable for peer research and collaboration by orders of magnitude.
+This database included robust evidence of strong trends in natural selection among modern humans in the last 10,000 years, a position previously hotly debated.
+His lab is responsible for developing a range of statistical methods used in analyzing demographic history from genome sequencing, in particular those used to identify ancient admixture in modern populations.

 Genetic research

 Split of chimpanzees and humans (2006)

 Reich's research team at Harvard University has produced evidence that, over a span of at least four million years, various parts of the human genome diverged gradually from those of chimpanzees.
 The split between the human and chimpanzee lineages may have occurred millions of years later than fossilized bones suggest, and the break may not have been as clean as previously thought.
 The genetic evidence developed by Reich's team suggests that after the two species initially separated, they may have continued interbreeding for several million years.

 A final genetic split transpired between 6.3 million and 5.4 million years ago.